nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

 ## Step 1: Update Instance

-Visit the [AWS tutorial webpage](../Introduction_to_Amazon_Web_Services/introtoaws2.md) to launch a 64 bit `Ubuntu Server 20.04 LTS (HVM), SSD Volume Type` instance. `LTS 20.04` is frozen at `version 20.04`, and so you always needs to be updated the app installer before you start:
+Visit the [AWS tutorial webpage](../Introduction_to_Amazon_Web_Services/introtoaws2.md) to launch a 64 bit `Ubuntu Server 20.04 LTS (HVM), SSD Volume Type` instance. `LTS 20.04` is frozen at `version 20.04`, and thus it may be preferable to update the packages and dependencies to their latest version.
+Prior to the local instance upgrade, you can obtain the information on packages that have updates available.

 === "AWS Instance Code"

     ```
     sudo apt update
+    ```
+To perform the actual software upgrade of the listed packages use the `upgrade` option:

+=== "AWS Instance Code"

+    ```
+    sudo apt upgrade
+    ```

+This will list the pacakges that will be upgraded and ask for permission to continue.
+Choose `Y` to proceed.
+Alternatively, the two commands can be combined into one command using `&&`:

+=== "AWS Instance Code"

+    ```
+    sudo apt update && sudo apt upgrade
     ```

 ## Step 2: Download example data